 - Poorly made vaping equipment may contain heavy metals and glue, which can be inhaled by the user because they are off-gassed at high temperatures.

 Smoking a joint offers a couple of benefits, including the fact that it is the old school way of smoking marijuana.
-Some people may be more comfortable sticking to tradition, not interested in trying out new methods.
+Some people may be more comfortable sticking to tradition, and not interested in trying out new methods.
 Also, aside from rolling papers and a lighter, no additional equipment is required to get the job done.
 Simply put, some people may find smoking joints to be the most comfortable and least complex way to consume marijuana.

-Benefits to smoking marijuana by using a bong or water pipe include a cleaner, more enhanced taste than the taste produced from smoking a joint.
+The benefits of smoking marijuana by using a bong or water pipe include a cleaner, more enhanced taste than the taste produced from smoking a joint.
 Some people also report a stronger high when using a bong than when smoking a joint.
 Pipes are typically small and portable, and breaking down marijuana for this method generally takes very little time.
 So, some people may consider the portability and simplicity aspects of a pipe to be advantageous.

 The traditional method of smoking marijuana may cause airway irritants, and marijuana smoke does contain carcinogens, which are cancer-causing substances.
 However, research does not show a strong link between marijuana smoking and cancer.
 It is thought that one reason marijuana smokers are at risk for potential health issues is because they tend to intake more smoke per puff than cigarette smokers do, and they hold their breath longer, as well.